Oleksandr Tupytskyi: Biography

 On 17 March 2021, the Constitutional Court of Ukraine was supposed to hold a special plenary meeting to consider the issue of Tupytskyi's suspension, but it did not take place because Tupytskyi himself was not allowed to enter the courthouse.

 On 27 March, Zelenskyi signed a decree canceling President Yanukovych's 2013 decrees on the appointment of Oleksandr Tupytskyi and Oleksandr Kasminin as judges of the Constitutional Court.
 Thus, Tupytskyi and Kasminin were deprived of their powers as judges of the Constitutional Court and chairman of the court.
-Subsequently, the Representative of the President of Ukraine at the Counstitual Court Fedir Venislavskyi explained that in this way they also lost the status of a judge (of general jurisdiction) and the right to life insurance as a judge of the Constitutional Court.
+Subsequently, the Representative of the President of Ukraine at the Constitutional Court Fedir Venislavskyi explained that in this way they also lost the status of a judge (of general jurisdiction) and the right to life insurance as a judge of the Constitutional Court.
 Venislavskyi advised all those who disagree with the decision to appeal to the Supreme Court or the Constitutional Court of Ukraine, as only they can challenge the president's decree.

 On 8 April the Constitutional Court of Ukraine received a constitutional submission from a group of 49 people's deputies regarding the unconstitutionality of the decree of the President of Ukraine on the cancellation of the decrees appointing Tupytskyi and Kasminin to the positions of judges of the Constitutional Court.

 The European Solidarity party explained the appeal to the Constitutional Court of Ukraine with the intention to prevent the "usurpation of power" by Zelensky.

-On 1 July 2021, Tupytskyi filed a lawsuit against the Constitutional Court with a demand to award more than UAH 900,000 in judges' salaries.
+On 1 July 2021, Tupytskyi filed a lawsuit against the Constitutional Court with a demand to award more than ₴900,000 in judges' salaries.
 In the lawsuit, he demanded that the Constitutional Court's inaction regarding the non-payment of wages in the period from 18 April to 28 August 2020 be recognized as illegal.

 On 16 August, the President's Office contested Tupytskyi's reinstatement as a judge of the Constitutional Court.
 The renewal became possible after the Supreme Court annulled President Zelenskyi's decree on the release of Tupytskyi.

 On 9 December 2021, the US Treasury Department added Tupytskyi, along with the former deputy head of President Yanukovych's Administration Andriy Portnov, to the sanctions list, accusing him of using influence to make custom decisions in courts and undermining the reform of the judicial system.